-The Company's significant accounting policies are summarized in Note 2 of its Audited Consolidated Financial Statements.
+There were no changes to the nature or the Company's critical accounting estimates in fiscal 2011.
 The preparation of the Company's financial statements in conformity with generally accepted accounting principles in Canada requires management to make judgments with respect to certain estimates and assumptions.
 These estimates and assumptions, based on management's best judgment, affect the reported amounts of certain assets and liabilities, including disclosure of contingent liabilities.
 On an ongoing basis, management re-evaluates its estimates and assumptions.
 Actual amounts, however, could differ significantly from those based on such estimates and assumptions.

-Management's Discussion and Analysis From Incorporation on April 24, 2009 to March 31, 2010 (Expressed in U.S. Dollars, Unless Otherwise Noted)
+Management's Discussion and Analysis Year ended March 31, 2011 (Expressed in U.S. Dollars, Unless Otherwise Noted)

-Significant areas critical in understanding the judgments that are involved in the preparation of the Financial Statements and the uncertainties inherent within them include the determination of impairment of long-lived assets, asset retirement obligations and stock-based compensation.
+Significant areas critical in understanding the judgments that are involved in the preparation of the Financial Statements and the uncertainties inherent within them include the determination of impairment of long-lived assets, assets retirement obligations, future income taxes and stock-based compensation.